2DegreesInvesting/practices/git.md

 ## 7. Agree on a workflow

-Choose a workflow based on your team’s needs and preferences.
+Choose a workflow based on your team's needs and preferences.
 However you choose to work, just make sure to agree on a common workflow that everyone
 follows: